 Is your organization already a DEED member?
 Check the DEED member list.

-Joint action agencies can find a DEED toolkit here.
+Joint action agencies DEED toolkit here.

 Any American Public Power Association member utility, joint action agency, or state/regional association may join the DEED program for a fee.
 As a DEED member, your organization can:

 - Apply for funding: Receive a DEED grant up to $125,000 for a pilot project; early commercialization or new technology demonstration; or the development of best practices, services, tools, and publications that strengthen public power utilities and improve customers’ lives.

 - Share project ideas: Before applying for funding, DEED members may explore potential projects and partnership opportunities with industry vendors that are Association corporate associate members.
 Use the DEED Idea Exchange.

 - Hire an intern: Boost your workforce development and recruitment efforts through DEED’s scholarship program.
 Get a student to work at your utility and strengthen relationships with local universities.